Contact dermatitis of the vulva

 - Do not sleep in underwear at night.

-- Use extra virgin olive oil, vegetable oil, or zinc oxide ointment to protect the vulvar skin when you are not using a steroid ointment.
+- Use extra virgin olive oil, vegetable oil, or zinc oxide ointment.
+This protects vulvar skin when you are not using a steroid ointment.

 It should slowly get better.
 Call your provider if you still have symptoms.